nbicocchi/learn-microservices/README.md

 * Simple comparative project REST/graphql/protobuf
 * Advance social network example
 * Research how a large distributed architecture is organized (fabebook, uber, netflix etc)
+* Make resiliency lab more engaging using observability platforms
+* Read a recent research paper on a relate topic a make a presentation
 * https://github.com/yurishkuro/microsim